movalex/BMD_requests/README.md

 8. Collapse nodes group by doubleclick on the group's header.

 9. Add bookmarking to flow and include a docked bookmarks panel with a show/hide button just like all other panels.

+10. All nodes should have a pre-divide/post-multiply checkbox under the settings tab.
+Some nodes have this like the BC node but eg. the OCIO nodes doesn't have having to add pre-div/post-mult nodes if only one node needs it takes up a lot of space.

+11. Add Replace tool with keystroke-mouse drag

 ### Media Management and Workflow